Last reviewed on by the National Psoriasis Foundation

 Plaque psoriasis often occurs on the scalp, knees elbows and torso, but can also appear on the genitals.
 Symptoms can include raised red patches of skin with a silvery or white build-up of scaly dead skin cells.
 Some people experience discomfort, pain, itching and cracking.

 There are various regions of the genital area that can be affected by psoriasis:

-Genitals (including the vulva, penis, and scrotum) can develop inverse or plaque psoriasis.
+Genitals (including the vulva, penis and scrotum) can develop inverse or plaque psoriasis.
 Although uncommon, psoriasis can also develop inside the vagina.
 Around the vulva, inverse psoriasis is more common, but scratching and dryness may also cause plaques.
-Psoriasis of the penis affects those that are circumcised and uncircumcised.
+Psoriasis of the penis can affect those that are circumcised and uncircumcised.
 Symptoms of inverse or plaque psoriasis may appear as small, red patches on the glans (tip of the penis) or shaft.

 Upper thighs next to the genital area can develop small, round plaques.
 Psoriasis in between the thighs may also be more easily irritated from rubbing when you walk, run or move.
 Wearing spandex shorts beneath clothes or using baby powder can help to decrease the friction and reduce irritation.